Have you been injured in an accident that wasn't your fault?

 Our no win, no fee service means that 100% of your legal fees are covered if your case is not successful.
 This means you will never be out of pocket.

-Road accidents involving vehicles in South Lanarkshire are not uncommon with a total of 619 accidents (544 slight accidents, 69 serious accidents and 6 fatal accidents) in 2013 in South Lanarkshire local authority district.
-By 2014 accidents increased to 657.
+Department of Transport data reveals there were 252 road accidents in South Lanarkshire in 2021 (165 slight accidents, 80 accidents and 7 fatal accidents).
 Incidents in South Lanarkshire in 2013 included car crashes on the A726 and A725 roundabout and on the A725 and B761 roundabout.

 Our network of professional lawyers have years of experience in achieving maximum compensation for claimants who have sustained an injury in a car accident in South Lanarkshire.

-What are the South Lanarkshire work accident statistics?
+What are the work accident statistics in South Lanarkshire?

 Can I claim for someone else?